browserengineering/book/book/http.md

 [html]:  https://developer.mozilla.org/en-US/docs/Web/HTML

 The HTTP request/response transaction is summarized in Figure 4.
-Let's now switch gears from manual connections to Python.
+Let's now switch gears from making manual connections to Python.

 ::: {.center}
 ![Figure 4: An HTTP request and response pair are how a web browser gets web